 One should be reasonable in the maximum RPM figure used.
 If one doesn’t know, then one may concern a “Motors” manual in the reference section of one’s local library for WOT rated RPM.
 Once a CFM figure is obtained at 100 percent volumetric efficiency, apply an estimate of the volumetric efficiency of your engine to this figure.
 Examples will follow later.
 Some sample estimates of volumetric efficiency of various engines:

 Pontiac V-8 400 CID Ram Air IV approximately 90 percent

 Pontiac V-8 400 CID Ram Air III approximately 85 percent

 Pontiac V-8 400 standard 4-barrel engine approximately 80 percent

 Most 2-barrel V-8s and most USA-built 6-cylinders 75 percent

 Once the 100 percent figure is obtained, the actual need may be obtained by multiplying the 100 percent figure by the appropriate percentage.

-Since the equation varies as the RPM varies, it should be obvious that the equation may be used for both cruise, and WOT to obtain CFM requirements for both conditions.
+Since the necessary CFM varies as the RPM varies, it should be obvious that the equation may be used for both cruise, and WOT to obtain CFM requirements for both conditions.